nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 	nhsMhsEndPoint nhsMhsPartyKey
 ```

-{% include note.html content="The FHIR endpoint URL of the message handling system can then be extracted from the `nhsMhsEndPoint` attribute of the MHS record." %}

-Please refer to the specification of the specific FHIR API you are using for details of the interaction ID to use:

-- [GP Connect operation guidance](https://developer.nhs.uk/apis/gpconnect/development_fhir_operation_guidance.html) for details of the GPConnect interactionId appropriate for your use case.

-### Step 2: Accredited System ID (ASID) Lookup for an external service (brokered via SSP) ###
+### Step 2: Accredited System record lookup ###

-When the client wants to query an external service brokered through the Spine Security Proxy (for example, a GP Connect API), the client **MUST** use an organisation ODS code for the target organisation and the nhsMHSPartyKey (identified in step 1) to lookup the Accredited System ID (ASID) as follows:
+Consumer systems **MUST** use the Party Key retrieved in Step 1 along with the practice's ODS code, in order to determine the ASID of the target practice, as follows:

 **Search criteria:**
 - Organisational code
-	- `nhsIDCode` = *[odsCode]* of the target organisation (for example, GP practice)
+	- `nhsIDCode` = *ODS code* of the target organisation (for example, GP practice)
 - Accredited System type
 	- `objectClass` = `nhsAs`
 - MHS Party Key
-	- `nhsMHSPartyKey` = *[partyKey]* as retrieved from the `nhsMhsPartyKey` attribute in step 1
+	- `nhsMHSPartyKey` = Target organisation's *Party key* as retrieved from the `nhsMhsPartyKey` attribute in step 1

 **Result attributes:**
-- ASID
+- Target organisation's ASID
 	- `uniqueIdentifier`

 **ldapsearch query:**